Defence of the Reich: German production

-By spring of 1944, the German aircraft industry had dispersed 27 main production plants into 729 separate plants.
+By spring of 1944 the German aircraft industry had dispersed 27 main production plants into 729 separate plants.
 Engine plants were dispersed at 249 locations from the original 51 large plants.
-The cost and difficulty of dispersing production around increased, and caused more problems than just lost production.
+The cost and difficulty of dispersing production around increased and caused more problems than just lost production.
 The dispersed facilities were built with great haste, experienced a shortage of technical personnel and workers, and were considerably less efficient in output per worker than more larger and centered ones.
 The increased loads taken to 'tool up' new locations, multiplied many times over, created a bottleneck in the railway transportation system.
 It explains, despite the increased overall production, the failure of German factories to meet planned production in 1944.
-Another major problem with these new factories was the quality of the aircraft, which were a particular problem that came to haunt the Luftwaffe in 1944.
+Another major problem with these new factories was the quality of the aircraft, which came to haunt the Luftwaffe in 1944.
 The quality of aircraft manufacture in the dispersed factories suffered considerably as Field Marshal Milch noted.
 "It happened, for instance, that the fittings at the assembly were not accurate enough and similar things.
 Sometimes it was just that the fittings on the wing section were rough, in other cases the two landing wheels were different."

 Oil campaign, May–November 1944

 Spaatz' strategy

-As mounting evidence, from all sorts of intelligence sources and from observation of ground movements, indicated that the Germans were suffering desperate local shortages, the tactical air forces intensified their attacks on oil trains and storage dumps near the front lines.
+Mounting evidence from a variety of intelligence sources and observation of ground movements indicated that the Germans were suffering desperate local shortages, prompting Allied air forces to intensify their attacks on oil trains and storage dumps near the front lines.
 The Eighth and Fifteenth Air Forces showed improvement in the use of H2X radar devices, and RAF Bomber Command was employing Gee-H to better advantage as its crews became more experienced.
 It was discovered that synthetic oil plants lent themselves to successful air attacks more easily than oil refineries, since the former could be put out of action by relatively small damage to critical parts of their complicated machinery.
 Furthermore, the synthetic plants were much larger than the refineries and were more likely to appear on radar screens because they usually stood some distance outside of cities.
 The 15AF sharply raised its level of accuracy and developed techniques, such as the use of diamond-shaped formations, which ensured more safety for the bombers as well as greater precision in attack.

 A further strengthening of the effort came from the Joint Oil Targets Committee set up in London to supervise the oil campaign more scientifically.
-This organisation, which drew membership from United States Strategic Air Forces in Europe (USSTAF), the British Air Ministry, and the Ministry of Economic Warfare, evaluated methods of attack and checked data from the continent concerning German oil difficulties.
+This organisation, which drew membership from United States Strategic Air Forces in Europe (USSTAF), the British Air Ministry, and the Ministry of Economic Warfare, evaluated methods of attack and data from the continent concerning German oil difficulties.
 One of its first decisions was to recommend intensification of attacks on gasoline production, thus giving highest priority to the synthetic oil plants and to crude oil refineries in Romania, Hungary, Poland, and Germany, in that order.